Get Connected Logo

 As you might expect, that skews much of what’s there toward a younger demographic.
 There will be plenty of nostalgic stuff to enjoy as an adult, including the full run of The Simpsons or the Mighty Ducks movie trilogy.
 The Marvel Universe extends beyond the live action films to several animated series’ as well, including the classic X-Men show from the 90s.

 Unlike Netflix, which has a larger library, also has plenty of original content to set itself apart.
 Disney has yet to assert itself that way, outside of a few exceptions so far.
-The Mandalorian was a hit from the start to bring in mature audiences, and since then, movies destined for theatres have instead been listed on Disney+ because of the COVID-10 pandemic.
-That includes the Hamilton musical and Artemis Fowl, as well as Mulan, the live action remake of the original animated film.
-In that latter case, Disney charged $30 to skip theatres and watch it at home.
+The Mandalorian was a hit from the start to bring in mature audiences, and since then, shows and movies like The Falcon and the Winter Soldier, Loki, Black Widow and What If…? have continued the momentum.
+Not to mention the Hamilton musical and Artemis Fowl, as well as Mulan, the live action remake of the original animated film.

 Facebook